-I really appreciate the advice you have given me today...

-Would it be alright for me to contact you periodically to get your advice on my career?

-I would like to stay in touch with you.
+- I really appreciate the advice you have given me today.
+Would it be alright for me to contact you periodically to get your advice on my career? - I would like to stay in touch with you.
 Would you mind if I connected with you on LinkedIn?

-Following up on your Informational Interviews
+Following Up after Your Informational Interviews